opengeospatial/ets-security-client10/src/site/markdown/saml2.md

 #### Test Suite: Respond with Redirect to Identity Provider SSO

-As the request for the full capabilities does not include a security context (e.g. valid cookies), the test suite will redirect the test client to the IdP.
+As the request for the complete capabilities does not include a security context (e.g. valid cookies), the test suite will redirect the test client to the IdP.
 In the `Location` header, the `SAMLRequest` query parameter will have the [SAML element](https://en.wikipedia.org/wiki/SAML_2.0#SP_Redirect_Request;_IdP_POST_Response), and the `RelayState` query parameter will have a unique token for this test session.
 (Note that a real Service Provider would have its own secure method of generating and maintaining the RelayState token.)

 ```
 HTTP/1.1 302 Found